meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-07-formalizing-javascript-data-types-comparisons-and-conditionals/javascript-fundamentals-logical-operators.md

-# JavaScript Fundamentals: Logical Operators
+# Lesson: Logical Operators (JavaScript Fundamentals)

 Logical operators in JavaScript are the powerful backbone on which most website logic is based.
 Using JavaScript's three logical operators, NOT (`!`), AND (`&&`), and OR (`||`), we'll learn how to negate and combine expressions.